2017 Big 12 Football Preview

 The defense is hit hard by departures after a year in which they allowed just 24 PPG.
 All three defensive linemen (they run a 3-4), LB Justin Arndt, and the entire secondary depart, leaving just three starters back from last year’s unit.
 They do get safety Dravon Askew-Henry back after he missed all of last season, which should help the secondary, but still there’s a lot of new faces and likely a step back from this group this year.

 The Mountaineers open with a tough game in Landover, MD against Virginia Tech and then in-conference they draw TCU, Baylor, Kansas State and Oklahoma all on the road with home games against OK State and Texas.
-It’s a rough slate to navigate with an inexperienced group especially since they have a bye in Week 2 and then play 11 straight games, which is why I’m taking the under.
 Under 7 wins.

 Iowa State Cyclones